Home

 Beam of Light

-In 1941, Philco experimented with a new style of the record player.
+In 1941, Philco experimented with a new style of record player.
 The company replaced the idea of friction for phonographic playback with a method that used mirrors attached to the tip of the record player’s needle.
 This would allow a beam of light to be focused on the mirrors to cause a reaction from photoelectric cells to produce audio.

 Philco TRANSAC Computers